bcd0101/Arch_install/README.md

 # Arch_install

-Installations commands for Arch Linux with EFI and without Grub
+Installations commands for Arch Linux with EFI and without Grub.
+Using systemd boot and others dotfiles.